If you’ve ever experienced gaming on an Oculus

-Oculus has pioneered a brand-new form factor for video gaming.
+Oculus, now renamed to Meta, has pioneered a brand-new form factor for video gaming.
 Some of the components are similar to elements from other consoles, but Oculus has refined them into a cohesive whole.

 Of course, whenever a company pioneers something new, they encounter new problems.
 That’s been the case for Oculus.
 Below, we’ll catalog some of the most common problems Oculus Rift owners experience, plus solutions where possible.